-The Precipitation Module, and some examples, are available to all Thermo-Calc users but only for simulations with three elements.
+The Precipitation Module, and some examples, are available to all Thermo-Calc users but only for simulations of alloys with up to three elements.
 If you do not have a license for the Precipitation Module then you are in Demonstration Mode when using the Precipitation Calculator or Precipitation Simulation template.